 While there are extensive free Lounge Chairs positioned around the pool, there is a strong free-for-all mentality going on.
 At busy times the scramble for good beds is pretty savage.
 For those wanting to avoid this palaver, and have somewhere safe to store their personal belongings there are reserved seating options.
 These give you premium locations, upgraded seats, or even your own little space such as a Cabana or Gazebo.

 This gets REALLY complicated.
 There are a whole host of Paid seating options around the various pools.
 Let us try and break it down a little.

 Not interested in a reserved seating?
-This is big section, click here to skip on by!
+This is a big section, click here to skip on by!